How Wage Advances Can Affect Your Loan Application

 What is a wage advance?

-Wage advances, also known as pay advances or ‘pay on demand’ services are a line of credit that allows someone to access a portion of their pay early.
-The customer will receive some of their pay before their scheduled payday, and the amount they requested, plus a fee from the wage advance service, is deducted from the normal pay cycle when it hits the user’s bank account.
+The customer will receive some of their pay before their scheduled payday, and the amount they requested, plus a fee from the wage advance service, is deducted from the regular pay cycle when it hits the user’s bank account.

 Though the money borrowed usually incurs no interest, wage advances generally charge a 5% fee on the principal amount every time someone uses the service.
 This means that for every $100 borrowed, a $5 fee will be charged.